-khiva.statistics.quantile(tss, q, precision=100000000.0)
+khiva.statistics.quantile(tss, q, precision=1e-08) Returns values at the given quantile.

 - tss Expects an input array whose dimension zero is the length of the time series (all the same) and dimension one indicates the number of time series.
 NOTE: the time series should be sorted. - q Percentile(s) at which to extract score(s).
 One or many. - precision Number of decimals expected.